gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

 In the example, the version of `commons-codec` that is brought in transitively is `1.9`.
-With the constraint, we express that we need at lease `1.11` and Gradle will now pick that version during dependency resolution.
+With the constraint, we express that we need at least `1.11` and Gradle will now pick that version during dependency resolution.

+### Experimental BOM import

+Gradle now [provides support](userguide/managing_transitive_dependencies.html#sec:bom_import) for importing [bill of materials (BOM) files](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#Importing_Dependencies), which are effectively `.pom` files that use `<dependencyManagement>` to control the dependency versions of direct and transitive dependencies.
+It works by declaring a dependency on a BOM.

+    dependencies {
+        // import a BOM
+        implementation 'org.springframework.boot:spring-boot-dependencies:1.5.8.RELEASE'

+        // define dependencies without versions
+        implementation 'com.google.code.gson:gson'
+        implementation 'dom4j:dom4j'
+    }

+Here, for example, the versions of `gson` and `dom4j` are provided by the Spring Boot BOM.

+_Note:_ This is a _Gradle 5.0 feature preview_, which means it is a potentially breaking change that will be activated by default in Gradle 5.0.
+It can be turned on in Gradle 4.6+ by adding `enableFeaturePreview('IMPROVED_POM_SUPPORT')` in _settings.gradle_.

+### Experimental support for optional dependencies in POM consumption

+Gradle now creates a dependency constraint for each dependency declaration in a POM file with `<optional>true</optional>`.
+This constraint will produce the expected result for an optional dependency: if the dependency module is brought in by another, non-optional dependency declaration, then the constraint will apply when choosing the version for that dependency (e.g., if the optional dependency defines a higher version, that one is chosen).

+_Note:_ This is a _Gradle 5.0 feature preview_, which means it is a potentially breaking change that will be activated by default in Gradle 5.0.
+It can be turned on in Gradle 4.6+ by adding `enableFeaturePreview('IMPROVED_POM_SUPPORT')` in _settings.gradle_.

+### Experimental compile/runtime scope separation in POM consumption

+Since Gradle 1.0, `runtime` scoped dependencies have been included in the Java compile classpath, which has some drawbacks:

+- The compile classpath is much larger than it needs to be, slowing down compilation.
+- The compile classpath includes `runtime` files that do not impact compilation, resulting in unnecessary re-compilation when these files change.

+Now, if this new behavior is turned on, the Java and Java Library plugins both honor the separation of compile and runtime scopes.
+Meaning that the compile classpath only includes `compile` scoped dependencies, while the runtime classpath adds the `runtime` scoped dependencies as well.
+This is in particular useful if you develop and publish Java libraries with Gradle where the api/implementation dependencies separation is reflected in the published scopes.

+_Note:_ This is a _Gradle 5.0 feature preview_, which means it is a potentially breaking change that will be activated by default in Gradle 5.0.
+It can be turned on in Gradle 4.6+ by adding `enableFeaturePreview('IMPROVED_POM_SUPPORT')` in _settings.gradle_.

-### JUnit Platform and JUnit Jupiter/Vintage Engine (a.k.a.
-JUnit 5) support
+### JUnit 5 support

 [JUnit 5](http://junit.org/junit5/docs/current/user-guide) is the latest version of the well-known `JUnit` test framework.
 JUnit 5 is composed of several modules:

-    JUnit 5 = JUnit Platform + JUnit Jupiter + JUnit Vintage
+> JUnit 5 = JUnit Platform + JUnit Jupiter + JUnit Vintage

 The `JUnit Platform` serves as a foundation for launching testing frameworks on the JVM. `JUnit Jupiter` is the combination of the new [programming model](http://junit.org/junit5/docs/current/user-guide/#writing-tests) and [extension model](http://junit.org/junit5/docs/current/user-guide/#extensions) for writing tests and extensions in JUnit 5. `JUnit Vintage` provides a `TestEngine` for running JUnit 3 and JUnit 4 based tests on the platform.